intelligent-soft-robots/pam_documentation/_sources/E1_tools.md.txt

 treep --clone PAM_MUJOCO
 ```

-### status
+### Status

-The status argument is very useful to see the (git) status of each cloned repos (i.e. if they are behind origin, beyond origin, have modified files, etc)
+The status argument is very useful to see the (git) status of each cloned repos (i.e. if they are behind origin, beyond origin, have modified files, etc.)

 ```bash
 treep --status
 ```

-### pull
+### Pull

 You can use treep to update all the repositories